vmware/container-service-extension/docs/cse3_0/CSE_UI_PLUGIN.md

 # CSE UI plugin for VCD

 ## Overview
 From CSE 2.6.0 onwards, CSE users can use this plugin to interact with CSE Kubernetes clusters directly from VCD UI.

+## Kubernetes clusters UI plug-in for CSE 3.0

+Yet to be filled by Andrew

 ## Get CSE UI plugin